BrookhavenNationalLaboratory/pyLightRafters/README.md

-The tools in `pylight_tools.tools` are intended to provide a template for adding new tools.
+The tools in `pyLightRafters.tools` are intended to provide a template for adding new tools.